Job Opening-Lead Test Pilot Honeywell

 - Minimum of 3 years’ experience as a test pilot.

 - Medically fit to fly.

 - Fluent in English.

-Education, Training & Experience Desirable Criteria:
+Desired Education, Training & Experience Criteria:

-- Ten years of Fixed Wing flight test experience.
+- Six years of flight test experience.

-- Previous test pilot school instructional experience (civil or military).
+- Previous test pilot school instructional experience.

 Interested parties should provide cover letter and resume/CV to: